elierotenberg/coding-styles/es6.md

 ## Semicolons

-- Trailing semicolons MUST be used, even when they are not strictly required.
+- Trailing semicolons **must** be used, even when they are not strictly required.

 ```js
 // bad